awsdocs/amazon-route53-docs/doc_source/hosted-zones-migrating.md

    1. In the navigation pane, choose **Hosted zones**\.

    1. Choose the name of the old hosted zone\.
-If you have a lot of hosted zones, you can enter part of the name in the **Search all fields** field and press **Enter** to filter the list\.
+If you have a lot of hosted zones, you can choose **Exact domain name** and enter the name of the hosted zone, and press **Enter** to filter the list\.

-   1. If the hosted zone contains any records other than the default NS and SOA records \(such as alias records that route traffic to a traffic policy instance\), choose the corresponding check boxes and choose **Delete Record Set**\.
+   1. If the hosted zone contains any records other than the default NS and SOA records \(such as alias records that route traffic to a traffic policy instance\), choose the corresponding check boxes and choose **Delete**\.

-   1. Choose **Back to Hosted Zones**\.
+   1. In the navigation pane, choose **Hosted zones**\.

    1. In the list of hosted zones, choose the radio button for the hosted zone that you want to delete\.

-   1. Choose **Delete Hosted Zone**\.
+   1. Choose **Delete**\.